Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Statements of Main Theorems

-The next result asserts bounds on the error between solutions of \eqref{eq:nse:ng:ff} with \eqref{eq:nse:ff} in terms of the difference between their respective viscosity, $\De\nu=\tnu-\nu$.
+The next result asserts bounds on the error between solutions of \eqref{eq:nse:ng:ff} and \eqref{eq:nse:ff} in terms of the difference between their respective viscosities, $\De\nu=\tnu-\nu$.
 Such bounds were obtained in \cite{CarlsonHudsonLarios2020}, but only in $L^2$ and $H^1$.
-However, in order to ultimately study the convergence of the algorithm induced by the formula \eqref{def:new:rep}, we must also have access to such bounds in $H^2$.
+In order to ultimately study the convergence of the algorithm induced by the formula \eqref{def:new:rep}, however, we must also have access to such bounds in $H^2$.
 It is, moreover, crucial to track the dependence of these bounds on the tuning parameter, $\mu$.
 We render this dependence in an explicit manner.
 More importantly, we require such estimate at the level of $H^2$.